 Good evening, thank you for inviting me to speak to you today.

 You are all graduating at one of the strangest times in history.
-The shape you find the world as you take your first steps into practice is nothing you could have imagined when you first set foot at 64 Eaton Avenue 3 years ago.
+The shape you find the world as you take your first steps into practice is nothing you could have imagined when you first set foot at 64 Eaton Avenue, 3 years ago.

 Recent events have opened my eyes to my ignorance.
-I recognise my current position in the industry is, in part due to white privilege.
-I have been reflecting on how representative theatre is, how fair theatre is, how supportive theatre industry is.
-Since I graduated 20 years ago, there has been some progress; however, I am concerned with what I find now, on stage, off stage, in management and leadership.
+I recognise my current position in the industry is, in part, due to white privilege.
+I have been reflecting on how representative theatre is, how fair theatre is and how supportive the theatre industry is.
+Since I graduated 20 years ago, there has been some progress.
+However, I am concerned with what I find now, on stage, off stage, in management and leadership.

 In my years I have found myself compelled to silence when I find something wrong in our industry because there is a culture that encourages me to feel I am lucky enough to be working in the first place, so what right do I have to complain.
-"Be a good boy, be quiet, accept it, this is the way".
+"Be a good boy, be quiet, accept it.
+This is the way".
 I am told the show is more important than I am, that I should suffer to make it happen, and I have.
 I've signed up to entirely white, male creative teams and kept my head down, and not said anything for fear of losing work.
 I've done show after show where actors of colour are cast as tokens to diversity, and I have said nothing.
-I have watched a theatre industry only let voices of colour make shows about race and no other.
+I have watched a theatre industry only let voices of colour make shows about race and nothing else.

 And society will need those shows.
 As the world begins to dismantle systems of institutional and cultural racism and comes back from Covid-19, we will all need to find a new way to understand the world and ourselves.
 Theatre will be there to help.
 We will need a place to reflect outwardly and inwardly.
 Theatre, like no other art-form, can do that.
 We can hold a mirror up to society and ask it tough and uncomfortable questions about itself but also offer hope of a world that can change.

-However, to do this, you have to be conscious of yourself and the shape of your industry.
+However, to do this, you have to be conscious of yourself and of the shape of your industry.
 Your job goes beyond your immediate production roles, you have a more significant, broader responsibility to our community.
-You have to ask yourself what you can do to improve it, and you can not stand back when you can lead.
+You have to ask yourself what you can do to improve it.

 Central’s statement on systemic racism can be found here